usethesource/rascal/src/org/rascalmpl/courses/Rascalopedia/SoftwareEvolution/SoftwareEvolution.md

 .Description

-http://en.wikipedia.org/wiki/Meir_M._Lehman[Meir M. Lehman] was one of the first scientist to observe that software evolves over its lifetime.
-He formulated several http://en.wikipedia.org/wiki/Lehman's_laws_of_software_evolution[laws] about software evolution.
+[Meir M. Lehman](http://en.wikipedia.org/wiki/Meir_M._Lehman) was one of the first scientist to observe that software evolves over its lifetime.
+He formulated several [laws](http://en.wikipedia.org/wiki/Lehman's_laws_of_software_evolution) about software evolution.
 Here are three examples of his laws (slightly paraphrased):

 *  _Continuing Change_: Programs must be continually adapted or they become progressively less usefull.